bloxstreet/support/docs/hr-information/general-information.md

 ![Uniform Example](https://i.ibb.co/SwBX4fX/Screenshot-2024-07-27-at-6-38-48-PM.webp)

 ### <font color="#C21807">Proper and Improper Usage of the Announcement System</font>
 HRs have the option to use the announcement system for promoting a store department, announcing the start of a training session, or requesting staff members at a department.
 When advertising a store department, HRs should create announcements that demonstrate outstanding grammar and originality.
-Do not use the announcements below.It is important to ensure that these advertisements do not disrupt shift or training session announcements.
+Do not use the announcements below.
+It is important to ensure that these advertisements do not disrupt shift or training session announcements.

 __Acceptable Usages for Announcements:__